 As a global instrument, it is:

-Universal: It concerns all countries in the world at the UN (being the only universal organization with 193 sovereign States to date).
+Universal: It concerns and applies to all countries in the world at the UN (being the only universal organization with 193 sovereign States to date).

-Holistic: It includes animal protection in the global picture of environmental and human protection through the One Health/One Welfare approach.
+Holistic: It positions animal protection in the global picture of environmental and human protection through the One Health/One Welfare approach.

 As a framework-convention, it is:

-Legally-binding: To member-States (having a treaty value contrarily to declarations of principles or international recommendations).
+Legally-binding: To all member states (having the power of a treaty, as opposed to declarations of principles or international recommendations).

-Consensual: It contains internationally agreed principles, for instance in the frame of the OIE with the 5 freedoms and 3Rs (Art.
+Consensual: It contains internationally agreed principles; For example, in framework of the OIE with the 5 freedoms and 3Rs (Art.
 2 UNCAHP) and general principles of animal

-Evolutive: It contains principles that are already embodied by many national laws such as the obligations of responsibility, care and assistance, or the recognition of animal
+Evolutive: It contains principles that are already embodied in many national laws such as the obligations of responsibility, care and assistance, and the recognition of

-sentience and dignity (Art.
+animal sentience and dignity (Arts.
 1 & 3 UNCAHP).
-It also includes far-reaching principles, which are adapted to progressive evolutions, such as the protection of animals’ fundamental interests
+It also includes far-reaching principles, that are adapted to progressive evolutions, such as the protection of animals’ fundamental

-and the research of alternatives to animal products and exploitation (Art.
+interests and the research of alternatives to animal products and exploitation (Arts.
 5 & 6 UNCAHP).